 Next to each bedside stand was a closet.
 On one side was a hanging rod with space for short items.
 Alongside that were shelves, one of which held a safe.
 Below the shelves and the hanging area were two adequate drawers.

 There was plenty of room under the bed for our larger suitcases.
 On the other side of the bed, the closet had room for hanging longer items, once the lower bar was removed.

 Across from the bed was a flat screen television.
 Poking from below the television were several dowels for hanging.
 They might be perfect for scarves or non-protruding items, but something like a backpack would impede the pathway between the bed and the television.

-The bathroom was small, but efficient with a shower.
-The shower had a grab bar, a shaving bar, and a retractable clothes line.
-Provided in a dispenser was a combination body wash/shampoo.
+The bathroom was small but efficient with a shower.
+The shower had a grab bar, a shaving bar, and a retractable clothesline.
+Provided in a dispenser was a combination of body wash/shampoo.
 Other than bar soap at the sink, there were no other toiletries, like conditioner or body lotion.

 A New Neighborhood